decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The example above logs messages and the contents of the event object every time the pointer button is pushed down or released.

-> Note: This code only needs to be executed once for the `subscribe()` method to keep polling for the event.
-Don't add this into a system's `update()` function, as that would register a new listener on every frame.

 The event objects of both the `BUTTON_DOWN` and the `BUTTON_UP` contain various useful properties.
 See [Properties of button events](#properties-of-button-events) for more details.

+> Note: This code only needs to be executed once, the `subscribe()` method keeps polling for the event.
+Don't add this into a system's `update()` function, as that would register a new listener on every frame.

 #### Detect hit entities

-If the `useRaycast` field (the third argument) in the `subscribe()` function is true, and the player's pointer is pointing at an entity, the event object includes a nested `hit` object.
+If the third argument of the `subscribe()` function (`useRaycast`)is true, and the player is pointing at an entity that has a collider, the event object includes a nested `hit` object.
 The `hit` object includes information about the collision and the entity that was hit.

 The ray of a global button event only detects entities that have a collider mesh.
 Primitive shapes have a collider mesh on by default, 3D models need to have one built into them.